dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/05-upgrading-to-v1.3.md

 - Renamed `compiled_sql` to `compiled_code`
 - A new top-level node property, `language` (`'sql'` or `'python'`)

-For users of [state-based selection](understanding-state): This release includes logic providing backwards and forwards compatibility for older manifest versions.
-While running dbt Core v1.3, it should be possible to use `state:modified --state ...` selection against a manifest produced by dbt Core v1.0+.
+For users of [state-based selection](understanding-state): This release includes logic providing backward and forward compatibility for older manifest versions.
+While running dbt Core v1.3, it should be possible to use `state:modified --state ...` selection against a manifest produced by dbt Core v1.0 and higher.

 ### For users of dbt Metrics